eXascaleInfolab/GenConvNMI/README.md

 where each line corresponds to the network nodes forming the cluster (community, module).
 The [original `gecmi` format](https://github.com/eXascaleInfolab/GenConvMI#executable) is also supported.
  > The format is identified automatically from the file header (or it's absence).
- If the node base of the specified files is different (for example you decided to take ground-truth as a subset of the top K larges clusters) then it will be automatically synchronized.
-I.e. the nodes that are not present in the ground-truth clusters (communities) will be removed (also as the empty resulting clusters).
-The exception is thrown if the synchronization is not possible (in case the node base was not just reduced, rather it was totally different).

 To get the normalized mutual information considering overlaps of two clusterings, execute: